Calm1403/Anedext/README.md

 # Anedext
 The Anedext text editor is an editor for text.

+It's also pretty crap, heh, right now at least.

 # State
 Currently, it only runs on Linux; compiled initially on Linux 6.18.7 on arch.